JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/meeting-minutes.md

 discussion of road map - make as much time as possible so i don't loose time with AEs etc

 length of test - 50minutes best for an hour slot - don't spend too much time in experiment

+## 20/01/2021

+don't email entire university

+port is blocked on eduroam - use copy to clipboard as backup

+have tutorial as youtube video if not working on itch.io

+proper analysis with some analysis tools before opening experiment applications